empackjs/empack/docs/guides/websocket.md

 * WebSocket controllers are **request-scoped**, meaning each connection has its own isolated DI container.
 * You can inject services using constructor injection, just like with HTTP controllers.
 * Routes are matched using the same logic as HTTP `(/ws/chat/:roomId)`.
-* Unmatched connections will be rejected with code `1008`.